 The cost of the Short Inca Trail to Machu Picchu depends on the tour operator, service level, and package inclusions.
 It is important to consider what each package offers in addition to the price.

-The 2-day trek is typically more affordable than the classic 4-day Inca Trail, while still providing the following benefits:
+The dos-day trek is typically dos affordable than the classic 4-day Inca Trail, while still providing the following benefits:

 Average Price of the 2 Day Inca Trail